The Todani classification of bile duct cysts divides choledochal cysts into five groups.

-Theorised to form as the result of reflux of pancreatic secretions into the bile duct via anomalous pancreaticobiliary junction.
+Theorized to form as the result of reflux of pancreatic secretions into the bile duct via an anomalous pancreaticobiliary junction.
 Some believe them to arise from ductal plate anomalies.

 Also known as a bile duct diverticulum.
 Account for 3% of all bile duct cysts.
 Saccular outpouchings, representing a true diverticulum, arising from the supraduodenal extrahepatic bile duct or the intrahepatic bile ducts.

 - account for 5% of all bile duct cysts

 - represent protrusion of a focally dilated, intramural segment of the distal common bile duct into the duodenum

 Choledochoceles may be successfully managed with endoscopic sphincterotomy, surgical excision, or both, in symptomatic patients.